 sudo bruteforce-luks -e SomeEnd -t 4 -l 9 -m 14 -s 0123456789 /dev/sdc1

-The device /dev/sdc1 maybe different in your case.
-To check progress of this brute-force scan use
+The device /dev/sdc1 may be different in your case.
+To check the progress of the brute-force scan, use:

 pkill -USR1 -f bruteforce-luks

-Worry not!
+Don’t worry!
 That actually drastically reduces the search space and gives you a fair chance of success!
-Let's assume your tokens are: cats, dogs, elephants.
-We're gonna generate a list of all the permutations of those with a simple python script
+Let’s assume your tokens are: cats, dogs, elephants.
+We’re going to generate a list of all permutations of those with a simple Python script:

 import itertools